-You’ve probably had many different sources tell you that there’s an ideal blog post length and that your blog posts should contain a minimum amount of words for a positive impact on your blog’s SEO.
+You’ve probably had many different sources tell you that there’s an ideal blog post length and your blog posts should contain a minimum amount of words for a positive impact on your blog’s SEO.

 While they’ve all proven that blog post length certainly does matter in helping you rank for more keywords, you should know that the length of your blog posts shouldn’t always be your focus.